Skip to main content

 • “Runs great, no issues I've seen so far.”

-• “Although the game has some problems: the game can feel really buggy sometimes and I have gotten my hand stuck in a wall at least 2 times.”
+• “The game can feel really buggy sometimes and I have gotten my hand stuck in a wall at least two times.”

 • graphics